 Stavanger is a university city, and home to a number of institutions of higher education and research such as the International Research Institute of Stavanger.
 The city is also home to the Norwegian Petroleum Directorate, the Petroleum Safety Authority of Norway as well as the headquarters of energy giant Statoil.

-Stavanger Convention Bureau
+The Stavanger Region Visitors and Convention Bureau

 It is easy to reach the Stavanger Region by car.
 The following roads lead to the region: the North Sea Road, highway E39, the scenic Suleskarvegen and the Fjord Road.